 Con or Bust helps people of color/non-white people attend science fiction and fantasy conventions.
 Sirens hopes to provide Con or Bust with at least three Sirens registrations and Sirens Shuttle tickets in order to help people of color/non-white people attend Sirens.
 Con or Bust will allocate these scholarships according to its rules.

 Every voice at Sirens is vital to the vibrancy and diversity of our conversations, but we always appreciate the skill, talent, and expertise that our accepted programming presenters have volunteered to share with our community.
-We’d like to again recognize exemplary programming proposals with financial support.
-This year, Sirens hopes to award three accepted presentations with a Sirens registration and Shuttle ticket.
-(Selected presentations with co-presenters who have opted in for scholarship eligibility will share the funds across selected presenters.)
+This year, Sirens is recognizing three exemplary programming proposals with a Sirens registration and Shuttle ticket.
+(Selected presentations with co-presenters who have opted in for scholarship eligibility will share the funds equally across selected presenters.)
 These are merit-based scholarships, and will be selected by a committee.
-Please note that, if you’ve received a programming scholarship in the last two years, you are not eligible this year (though your co-presenters may be).
+Scholarship recipients must accept or decline the scholarship by July 9, 2017.
+Please note that, beginning in 2017, scholarship recipients may not receive a programming scholarship in two consecutive years.
+Directors and officers of Narrate Conferences, Inc., and staff members of Sirens may not apply.